Contact us

 The disciplines of Drug Analysis, Environmental and Food Chemistry (Environmental Chemistry, Hygiene, and Nutrition), are included in the program of the Faculty of Pharmacy since its establishment at the University of Medicine and Pharmacy “Victor Babeş” Timişoara, in 1991.
 Initially, the discipline of drug analysis was called Drug Control until 2006.
 Environmental and food chemistry, initially under the name Sanitary Chemistry, became, starting with the academic year 2019-2020, Environmental Chemistry, Hygiene, and nutrition factors.

 Prof. Dr. Szabadai Zoltán ensured by his committed work the development of disciplines Drug analysis and Environmental chemistry, hygiene, and nutrition.
 He coordinated and built the course topics and laboratory training classes together with the team members; he also provided the laboratory-specific equipment for the excellent development of teaching and research and practical training of students of the Faculty of Pharmacy.
 This discipline comprises currently Professor Laura Sbârcea, Ph.D., Associate Professor Angela Caunii, Ph.D., Professor Lucreția Udrescu, Ph.D., and lecturer Camelia Oprean, Ph.D.
+From the academic year 2023-2024 the name of the discipline became Academic Department of Drug analysis and Environmental chemistry, hygiene, and nutrition.

 Drug analysis is a branch of the pharmaceutical disciplines paramount for the complete professional development of the future pharmacist.
 It has a multidisciplinary approach and integrates the knowledge acquired in Analytical chemistry, Physical chemistry, Organic chemistry, Pharmaceutical Chemistry, Pharmaceutical Technology and applies them in the analytical control of drugs.
 These rationales emphasize the importance of Drug analysis as mirrored by its presence in the pharmacy license and pharmacy residency exams.